hyphacoop/one.compost.digital/content/pieces/back/index.md

 benny lichtner you're incredibly talented and patient. we couldn't have done this without the long hours you put in!

-hanami sutton, you made this site look so good.
-You got what we were going for and executed it so beautifully. you are what we call a pro.
+hanami sutton, you made this site look so good. you got what we were going for and executed it so beautifully. you are what we call a pro.

 jasmine ou, thank you for the amazing cover image!! once we had that, the design was smooth sailing from there.